wp-plugins/slidedeck2/readme.txt

 * Fixed an issue where jQuery Masonry was not being enqueued

 == Upgrade Notice ==
+= 2.2 =
+Adds Lazy Loading for images and video

 = 2.1.20130325 =
 Bug fixes and better upgrade messaging